 Oxford Open articles are published under Creative Commons licences.

-RCUK/Wellcome Trust funded authors publishing in Cerebral Cortex can use the Creative Commons Attributive licence (CC-BY) for their articles.
+RCUK/Wellcome Trust funded authors publishing in Cerebral Cortex may use the Creative Commons Attributive licence (CC BY) for their articles.

 Please click here for more information about the Creative Commons licences.

 You can pay Open Access charges using our Author Services site.
 This will enable you to pay online with a credit/debit card, or request an invoice by email or post.
 The open access charges applicable are as follows:

 Charges for CC BY

 • Reduced Rate Developing country charge*: £1125 / $1825 / €1475

 • Free Developing country charge*: £0 /$0 / €0

 Charges for CC BY-NC:

 • Reduced Rate Developing country charge*: £1000 / $1600 / €1300

 • List A Developing country charge*: £0 /$0 / €0